Newark & District Photographic Society

 Safeguarding

-Though The Society shall take reasonable steps to identify and warn of the presence of nudity or potentially distressing images in any lecture or presentation, or at any visit, all present must accept the possibility of exposure to such images and individuals under the age of 16 years shall only be accepted with the consent of a parent or guardian who accepts and agrees to them viewing such materials.
-Individuals under 18 years may not attend photo shoots featuring nude or partially nude models; this does not constitute age discrimination.
+Though The Society shall take reasonable steps to identify and warn of the presence of potentially distressing images in any lecture, presentation, public event, or visit, all present must accept the possibility of exposure to such images.
+Individuals under the age of 16 years, where allowed by the Committee, may only attend with the consent of a parent or guardian who accepts and agrees to them viewing such materials; such consent is taken as implied for public events where warnings are displayed.

 Dissolution, Refunds, and Assets